 In the first-ever Five Nations international, Wales beat new boys France 49-14 in Swansea.
 Welsh fullback Jack Bancroft scored a then record 19 points and wing Reggie Gibbs crossed the French line on three occasions.
 France had previously participated in several Home Nations tournaments but never under an official banner.

-France entered international rugby's lists, opening their Test account with a 38-8 defeat by New Zealand in Paris.
+France entered international rugby's club, opening their Test account with a 38-8 defeat by New Zealand in Paris.
 Legendary All Black Dave Gallaher captained the side and played wing-forward in front of 3,000 fans at the Parc des Princes, with centre Carbine Wallace scoring a hat-trick of tries.
-France would have to wait five years for their first Test victory, when they edged out Scotland in Colombes in 1911.
+France had to wait five years for their first Test victory, when they edged out Scotland in Colombes in 1911.

 Guy Boniface, the marvellous French centre of the 1960s, died at the age of 30 after a road accident returning from a match at Orthez.
 In a tragic twist his death was followed by that of winger Jean-Michel Capendeguy three days later.
 Boniface's name has since been attached to Mont-de-Marsan's ground, the club at which he played the majority of his career, winning a championship in 1963 and the Challenge Yves du Manoir in 1960, 1961 and 1962.

 The Springboks lost the last match of their British & Irish tour, being overwhelmed 17-0 by Cardiff at the Arms Park.
 "Never has a first-class game of rugby been played on a ground in a worse state," said the Times of the mud.
 Shirts soon become indistinguishable, and players' faces covered in mud.
 The match was the last played by Gwyn Nicholls.
 He had retired in 1905 but played the following season simply because he wanted to face the All Blacks and Wales "were in dire need".
 He came out of retirement for one last time to engineer the win against the South Africans.